SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 class, structure, and enumeration type in the *adopted protocols*.
 Extension declarations can't add class inheritance to an existing class, and therefore you can specify only a list of protocols after the *type name* and colon.

+Extensions that include a generic where clause apply only to types that satisfy the *requirements*.

 Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.